Found in the southernmost tip of Africa, South Africa is a great place for those looking for some excitement.

 - Kayak with Crocodiles and Hippos – If you are feeling adventurous, skip the platoon boat and kayak in the river instead!
-Nothing but fibreglass separate you from the crocodiles below
+Nothing but fiberglass separate you from the crocodiles below

-- Take a microflight flight – Take a thrilling flight over the sugar cane plantations in Durban and the magnificent Dolphin Coast.
+Take a microlight flight – Take a thrilling flight over the sugar cane plantations in Durban and the magnificent Dolphin Coast.

 - Go on a Safari! – A person can't go to South Africa without going on safari

 Glen Boutique Hotel and Spa: Stay in the heart of Cape Town at this great boutique hotel.
 Enjoy stylish suites with private balconies and ocean views, spa services, an adult pool as well as an infinity pool and hot tub, flat-screen TVs and coffeemakers in each guest room, bathrobes, and the hotel restaurant and bar.
 The hotel even provides transportation to the Cape Town airport, located just 13 minutes away.
 If you’re not ready to leave yet, there are numerous bars and restaurants nearby.

 Genesis All-Suite Hotel: One of the best places to stay in Johannesburg is this centrally located four-star hotel.
 Enjoy suites with kitchenettes and cable TVs, a fitness center, a pool, the hotel’s restaurant and bar, laundry and dry-cleaning services, and free high-speed Wi-Fi.
 When you’re ready to step out, numerous attractions are just minutes away.